irvirty/irvirty.pages.dev/README.md

 ---

 > [!IMPORTANT]
+> - The Google analytics ID is in the file "/js/main.js", it works if accept the cookie (you can replace it with your own).
 > - Carefully!
-The folder: "other-projects" contains PHP, Python files ...
+The folder: "other-projects" contains PHP, Python files
-> - The Google analytics ID is in the file "/js/main.js", it works if accept the cookie.

 ---